Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/theTenPrinciplesOfEconomics.md

 ***

-###9: Prices Rise When The Government Prints Too Much Money
+### 9: Prices Rise When The Government Prints Too Much Money

-Inflation is an inrease in the overal level of prices in the ecomomy
+Inflation is an increase in the overall level of prices in the economy

 One cause of inflation is the growth in the quality of money